Hierarchical Path: Seven Years War (Main Page) >> Armies >> French Army >> Vastan Infanterie

 In January 1739, the regiment was sent to Corsica where it distinguished itself in the combats of San-Giacomo and Bigorno.

 In 1741, at the beginning of the War of the Austrian Succession (1740-48), the regiment was recalled to France where it was posted on the coasts of Provence until 1744.
 In 1744, it crossed the Var and contributed to the capture of all the forts surrounding Nice, to the reduction of Château-Dauphin and Démont, to the siege of Coni and to the Battle of Ivrea.
 In 1745, it took part in the sieges of Tortona, Novare, Serravalle, Acqui, Alessandria, Casale, Pavia, Piacenza and Valenza, and in the Combat of the Tanaro.
-In 1746, along with Lyonnais Infanterie, the regiment had been thrown into Asti to defend the town.
+In 1746, along with Lyonnais Infanterie, the regiment was thrown into Asti to defend the town.
 It had to surrender and was exchanged in 1747.
 On July 1, 1747, the regiment was increased to two battalions.
 It then continued to serve in the Alps till the end of the war.

 On October 30, 1748, the regiment was reduced to a single battalion.
 But on March 10, 1749, it received the disbanded Luxembourg Infanterie as its second battalion.